CentauriSoldier/SQLite3-for-Lua/README.md

 An SQLite3 Library for LOVE

 ##Installation and Setup
-Copy the sqlite3 folder to your project
+Copy the sqlite3 folder to your project.

 Edit the **sqlite3.lua** file and set the following variables to match your system:
 - SQLite3Path
 - SystemType